LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 \ \textrm{and} \ c = \frac{1}{\Delta{t}},
 \end{equation}$

-For more details on the theory of the defect correction see [here](./DiffOneD.md) and on how this is implemented, see [*BackwardEuler.jl*](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/BackwardEuler.jl).
+For more details on the theory of the defect correction see the [1-D example](./DiffOneD.md) and on how this is implemented, see the [source code](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).

 ### Cranck-Nicolson Approach (CNA)